DDA parks can now be booked for art and culture events: Urban body | Science-Environment

 - India

-Educational institutions, private firms, NGOs, RWAs and general citizens can now book several DDA parks for hosting art and cultural events, a move the urban body on Saturday said aims at rejuvenating and enlivening the green spaces of Delhi.
+Educational institutions, private firms, NGOs, RWAs, and general citizens can now book DDA parks for hosting art and cultural events, a move the urban body on Saturday said aims at rejuvenating and enlivening Delhi's green spaces.

 ''Indian citizens and agencies belonging to various categories will be eligible to book the parks for art and culture-oriented events in some of the designated parks of the DDA.
 The aim is to rejuvenate and enliven the green environment of the city,'' the official said.

-There are about 800 parks under the jurisdiction of the Delhi Development Authority, prominent ones being Swarn Jayanti Park, Ashta Kunj Park, Coronation Park, Hauz Khas Park, Mehrauli Archaeological Park, among others.
+According to the policy drafted last November, political functions and marriage ceremonies will not be allowed for booking in parks.

-According to the policy drafted earlier, political functions and marriage ceremonies will not be allowed for booking in parks.
+Also, no cooking shall be allowed inside the park.
+Only ready-to-eat food shall be permitted for consumption on the site.
+The site will be restored to its initial state, according to the policy.

 ''The general public is invited to hold events as per the policy wherein promotion of art and culture is envisaged.
 This initiative is open for public with the aim of improving the quality of life of citizens and increasing the happiness index of the city,'' the urban body said.

-Identified facilities at parks included under this policy, have been classified into two categories.
+Identified facilities at the parks included under this policy have been classified into two categories.

 The 'Category A' refers to open park area, clearly delineated for the purpose, while 'Category B' will entail specific facilities like amphitheaters, boat clubs within these parks.